 All schools must provide swimming instruction either in key stage 1 or key stage 2.
-At Newall Green pupils in Years 3, 4 & 5 take part in swimming lessons termly, throughout the year.
-The Scheme of work detailed below in Year 4 Spring 1 will be applied to each cohort undertaking swimming, whether in Year 3, 4 or 5.
-Teaching is differentiated to meet the ability of each child and outcomes may vary according to starting points.
+At Newall Green, pupils in Years 3, 4 & 5 and 6 take part in swimming lessons and there are opportunities to take part in competitive swimming Galas.
+The swimming lessons will be in an on-site, temporary swimming pool.
+The on-site pool allows the children to access daily swimming lessons, helping with water confidence and swimming ability.
+There are also breakfast and after school swimming lessons on offer.
+Teaching is differentiated to meet the ability of each child and outcomes may vary according to individual starting points.